Prot78/ClinicalVolumes-medical-imaging-software/README.md

 Magnetic Resonance Imaging (MRI); Computer Tomography (CT); ejection fraction (EF); left ventricle end-diastolic volume (LVEDV); left ventricle end-systolic volume (LVESV); left ventricle (LV); stroke volume (SV); cardiac output (CO); signal intensities (SI); Application Programming Interface (API); Graphical User Interface (GUI); Insight Toolkit (ITK); Open Graphics Library (OpenGL); late gadolinium enhancement (LGE); field of view (FOV); GNU (General Public License).

 ## Availability and requirements
 The project name is ClinicalVolumes and the project home page is https://www.kaggle.com/datasets/prot78/clinicalvolumes.
-Pre-compiled versions of the software are available for Windows and Mac OS X. Programming language C++.
+Pre-compiled versions of the software are available for Windows.
+Programming language C++.
 Operating system requirements: Windows 7 of higher.
 ClinicalVolumes is freely available for investigational research purposes only, provided that relevant original research publications related to the software are cited.
 The program uses a GNU (General Public License) license.
 The software is not currently CE marked.
 The terms of the license do not include trials paid by pharmaceutical companies.

 Table 1.
 ClinicalVolumes - Manual segmentation comparison. .
 Mean and relative values ± SD are reported in addition to the speed up factor.